 Note that you might be ineligible for a record seal if the charge was dropped only because you took a plea bargain in a separate case.

-When you plead guilty to most offenses as part of a straight deferred judgment, you are eligible for a record seal once you have successfully completed it and the case gets dismissed.
+Also note that when you plead guilty to most offenses as part of a deferred judgment, you are eligible for a record seal once you have successfully completed it and the case gets dismissed.3

 For arrests on or after January 1, 2022, the Colorado Bureau of Investigation (CBI) will automatically seal your arrest record when no criminal charges have been filed within one year of the arrest.
 The CBI must do this within 60 days after the year has passed since the arrest date.